hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 # Waybar

-Waybar is a GTK status bar made specifically for wlroots compositors.

-To use it, it's recommended to use your distro's package by searching `waybar-hyprland`.
+Waybar is a GTK status bar made specifically for wlroots compositors and supports Hyprland by default.
+To use it, it's recommended to use your distro's package.

 ## Compiling Manually